astroandes/SatelliteShapeLG/paper/referee.md

 We have expanded and added some references.

-> * section 4, second paragraph, disussion Table 3,4:
+> * section 4, second paragraph, discussion Table 3,4:
 > ".. confirms ... more spherical distribution for the M31."
 How does
-> this go togehter with the claim that there is a plane of satellites
+> this go together with the claim that there is a plane of satellites
 > around M31?
 How exactly are the 15 satellites for the M31 case
-> choosen?
+> chosen?
 The ones in the plane or the 15 most massive/luminous?
 If the
 > 15 most massive/luminous are chosen, this explains why M31 is not
 > planar.
 The satellites in the plane of M31 are not the most massive
 > ones.
 This shows how important it is to clearly state the selection